spencermwoo/liferay-dev-projects/tools/bash_alias/README.md

-I'll leave the standard aliases to develop from your own preference.
+Highly recommend the first two sections.

-Here are ones that intersect usefulness and uniqueness.
-Highly recommend the first section.
+I'll leave the standar aliases to develop from your own preference.
+These are the more unique and useful ones.

 ----